ReferenceType/H264Sharp/README.md

 Cisco Openh264 is chosen for its unbeatible performance compared to other available encoders.
 A paper involving performance metrics can be found here:
 <br>https://iopscience.iop.org/article/10.1088/1757-899X/1172/1/012036/pdf</br>

-Library consist of native dll which acts as OpenH264 wrapper and color format converter (YUV420p <-> RGB,BGR,RGBA,BGRA)
+Library consist of native dll which acts as OpenH264 wrapper/facade and color format converter (YUV420p <-> RGB,BGR,RGBA,BGRA)
 <br/>Converters are vectorised(AVX2 and SSE) and can be configured for parallelisation for high performance.

 C# library is .Net standard wrapper library for this dll and performs PInvoke to handle transcoding.